-These are incidents we attend where a smoke alarm has activated in the home, but there is no fire present.
+Sometimes referred to as automatic fire alarms, these are incidents we attend where a smoke alarm has activated in the home, but there is no fire present.

 Our risk profile tells us that factors influencing the likelihood of an AFA in the home are social deprivation, social residential buildings and the population who are over 65 years of age.
 As there is no fire, the risk of injury is low.
 However, we should consider these incidents as a warning that risks may be present.